 Perfection Through Christ, Not Levi

-11 So then: If perfection were attainable through the Levitical priesthood (for on the basis of that priesthood the people received the Law), what further need was there for another priest to arise, someone said to belong to the order of Melchizedek rather than the order of Aaron?
-12 For when the priesthood is changed, there is necessarily a change of law as well.
-13 For he of whom these things are spoken belongs to another tribe, from which no man has ever officiated at the altar.
-14 For it is evident that our Lord arose from the tribe of Judah, a tribe about which Moses spoke nothing whatsoever with reference to priests.
+11 So then: If perfection were attainable through the Levitical priesthood (for on the basis of that priesthood the people received the Law), what further need was there for another priest to arise; that is, someone who is said to belong to the order of Melchizedek, rather than the order of Aaron?
+12 For when the priesthood is changed, of necessity there is a change of law as well.
+13 For he of whom these things are spoken belongs to another tribe from which no man has ever officiated at the altar.
+14 For it is evident that our Lord arose from the tribe of Judah, a tribe of which Moses spoke nothing at all with reference to priests.
 15 And this is still more evident if another priest arises in the likeness of Melchizedek, 16 someone who has become a priest, not based on a law of physical descent,3 but on the power of an indestructible life.
 17 For it is testified of him: “You are a priest forever according to the order of Melchizedek.”4

 26 For it was indeed fitting that we should have such a high priest, one who is holy, innocent, undefiled, separate from sinners, and exalted above the very heavens; 27 one who doesn’t need, as those priests do, to offer up sacrifices day by day, first for his own sins, and then for the sins of the people, since he did this once and for all when he offered up himself.
 28 For the Law appoints as high priests men who are beset with weakness; but the word of the oath, which came after the Law, appoints a Son who has been perfected forever.

 - Lit. have a commandment according to the Law

 - Lit. the one

 - Lit. a law of a fleshly command

 - Lit. he

 - Lit. through

 - Or completely, perfectly, forever